 All of us practice risk management knowingly or unknowingly in our daily lives.
 We adjust our Risk Appetite based on various factors, for example, surrounding environment, place, time of the day etc. When we are walking down a known street during the day time, we might be less cautious of our surroundings.
 However, if we are walking on an unknown street during the night and there are not many people around, we become more attentive and aware of our surrounding and take appropriate steps to stay within our risk appetite.

-Risk Appetite is “An instinctive desire or A strong urge To Take On Risk”.
+So put it simply, Risk Appetite is “An instinctive desire or A strong urge To Take On Risk”.